zainkarim/pixi-cli/README.md

-# Pixi-CLI 🧚
+# pixi-cli✨

-Pixi-CLI is a command-line tool for image conversion and basic image processing tasks.
+pixi-cli is a command-line tool for image conversion and basic image processing tasks.

 ## Features